aliabbasi-engr/logic-analyzer-vhdl/README.md

 Number of occupied Slices|267|1,430|18%|
 Number of bonded IOBs|30|102|29%

-**TO_DO:** Develop a MATLAB program to read serial data with 115200 bits/s baud-rate and plot them.
+- [ ] Develop a MATLAB program to read serial data with 115200 bits/s baud-rate and plot them.